YavorMarkov/Efficient-EKS-Load-Balanced-Deployment/README.md

 1. **Create the EKS Cluster**

    Run the following command to create the cluster.
-Make sure to replace `<cluster-name>` with your desired cluster name and `<node-type>` with the type of node you want to use:

    ```bash
    eksctl create cluster -f cluster.yaml